CastosHQ/Seriously-Simple-Podcasting/readme.txt

 * [NEW] Added `manage_podcast` capability to allow editing of podcast settings (adds to Editors & Administrators by default)
 * [NEW] Added podcast player and meta data to oEmbed excerpt in WordPress 4.4+
 * [TWEAK] Removing localisation files as translations are now handled on translate.wordpress.org
+* [TWEAK] Improving MIME type detection for audio files and adding caching for faster queries
+* [TWEAK] Improving feed performance by removing duplicate actions performed on summary and excerpt text

 = 1.11.3 =
 * 2015-10-06